|I.||Bachelor of Arts in Liberal Studies|

 Prospective students on J-1 or F-1 student Visa status must enroll full-time.
 Please consult with the SCS Assistant Dean for Student & Scholar Services when making enrollment decisions that could affect your Visa status.

-Advising of all BALS students is handled by the BALS Program Director located in the SCS Office Suite at 640 Massachusetts Avenue.
-Approval of student petitions (such as overloads and non-BALS coursework) should be submitted to the Program Staff as well.
-Incoming students are encouraged to make an appointment to meet with the Program Staff as soon as possible after they receive notice of admission.
+Advising of all BALS students is handled by the Liberal Studies Program Director located in the SCS Office Suite at 640 Massachusetts Avenue.
+Approval of student petitions (such as overloads and non-BALS coursework) should be submitted to the Program Director as well.
+Incoming students are encouraged to make an appointment to meet with the Program Director as soon as possible after they receive notice of admission.

-Continuing students are encouraged to meet with Program Staff at least once each semester prior to the start of registration for the following semester’s courses.
-The Program Staff is also available to meet with students who are encountering difficulty in their studies.
-As needed, Program Staff may refer individual students to support services throughout the university, including the Academic Resource Center, the Writing Center, the Career Center, and Counseling and Psychiatric Services.
+Continuing students are encouraged to meet with the Liberal Studies Program Director at least once each semester prior to the start of registration for the following semester’s courses.
+The Program Director is also available to meet with students who are encountering difficulty in their studies.
+As needed, Program Director may refer individual students to support services throughout the university, including the Academic Resource Center, the Writing Center, the Career Center, and Counseling and Psychiatric Services.

-Students with disabilities are strongly encouraged to contact the Academic Resource Center before the start of classes to allow that office time to review their documentation and to make recommendations for appropriate accommodations, including note takers, audio books, extended time on tests, interpreting services and enlarged texts, among others.
-There is a formal procedure for requesting an accommodation as well as a list of possible accommodations available.
+Students with disabilities seeking accomodations are strongly encouraged to contact the Academic Resource Center before the start of classes to discuss the documentation guidelines and accommodation process.
+There is a formal procedure for requesting an accommodation that must be completed before accommodations can be implemented.
 Instructors are not permitted to make accommodations until a student has completed this process through the Academic Resource Center.